Also known as: Infection - skin around the nail

 Paronychia is a skin infection that occurs around the nails.

-Paronychia is fairly common.
-It is usually caused by injury to the area -- for example, from biting off or picking a hangnail or from trimming or pushing back the cuticle.
+Paronychia is common.
+It is from injury to the area, such as biting off or picking a hangnail or from trimming or pushing back the cuticle.

-A bacterial and fungal infection may occur at the same time.
+A bacterial and fungal infection can occur at the same time.

 Nail changes may occur.
 For example, the nail may look detached, abnormally shaped, or have an unusual color.